italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

-Considering that the wallet instance does not represent an accredited entity and does not belong to an organization, but resides on the user's personal device, the trust model, based on sustainability and scalability criteria, must delegate to the **Wallet provider** the task of issuing the **Wallet Instance Attestation**.
+Considering that the wallet instance does not represent an accredited entity and does not belong to an organization, but resides on the user's device, the trust model, based on sustainability and scalability criteria, must delegate to the **Wallet provider** the task of issuing the **Wallet Instance Attestation**.